MachineLemonade/docs/v0.8/customizing-your-image.md

 AIRFLOW__CORE__MAX_ACTIVE_RUNS=3
 ```

-3. Make sure your configuration names match up with the version of Airflow you're using.
+3. Confirm the Environment Variable configuration names match up with the version of Airflow you're using

 4. The CLI will look for `.env` by default, but if you have different settings you need to toggle between and want to specify multiple .env files, you can do following: